Assets

 From the Assets Page

-- See everything you service
+- See everything you service at a glance

 - Find assets by type

-- Identify equipment needing attention
+- Spot equipment that needs attention

 - Filter between in-use, all, or not-in-use assets